Cistaceae

 They often have showy yellow, pink or white flowers, which are generally short-lived.
-The flowers are bisexual, regular, solitary or borne in cymes; they usually have five, sometimes three, petals (Lechea).
+The flowers are bisexual, regular, solitary or borne in cymes; they usually have five, sometimes three (Lechea), petals.
 The petals are free, usually crumpled in the bud, and sometimes in the open flower (e. g.
 Cistus incanus).
-It has five sepals, the inner three of which are distinctly wider, and the outer two are narrow and sometimes regarded as bracteoles.
-The sepal arrangement is a characteristic property of the family.
+The flowers have five sepals, the inner three of which are distinctly wider, and the outer two are narrow and sometimes regarded as bracteoles.
+This sepal arrangement is a characteristic property of the family.

 The stamens are numerous, of variable length, and sit on a disc; filaments are free.
 The ovary is superior, usually with three carpels; placentation is parietal, with two or more ovules on each placenta.
 The fruit is a capsule, usually with five or ten valves (three in Helianthemum).
 The seeds are small, with a hard, water-impermeable coating, weighing around 1 mg.